 All external groups using our communal facilitates will remain cancelled

 All resident group activities should be cancelled including coffee mornings and informal get-togethers.

 The computers in any communal areas will remain out of use

 We advise that all unnecessary visitors do not enter communal areas and that you adhere to the guidelines that households do not mix.

 If a resident develops a new persistent cough, lose their sense of taste/smell, or develops a temperature, they should self-isolate for 10 days and contact 111 for guidance and to arrange a Covid-19 test.
 As SJMT want to support all of our residents appropriately, we would ask that residents inform their support worker via phone if they need to self-isolate.
 This way we can assure that everyone receives support, that we look after our staff and make the right decisions moving forwards.

-For guidance on visiting Alexandra House and Alexandra Court, please see our Visitors Policy.
+For guidance on visiting Alexandra House and Alexandra Court, please contact the Service Manager of the relevant site.

 Our main office remains open and complies with social distancing guidance.
 We welcome visits for deliveries and essential visitors, including tradespeople.
 All visitors are required to use the NHS Track & Trace App if they enter the building and Staff will take the temperature of any persons who enters the building and record it on the visitors signing sheet.
 If a visitor refuses to have their temperature checked they will not be able to enter the building.
 If the visitors temperature is too high (in the RED zone the visitor will be asked to return in 15 minutes to see if they have “cooled down” if they have not they will not be able to enter.